 Under the supervision of the OT, adapted driving lessons with a certified driving instructor are provided.
 The OT develops and monitors this program and provides the client with a Driver Rehabilitation Lesson Plan.
 Each program is customized to meet the client's specific needs.
 The program targets improvement in the client's ability to compensate for identified limitations or skill deficits through targeted intervention, strategy use and/or driving practice with vehicle modifications.
 The goal is to develop functional driving skills in a variety of driving conditions (i.e. time of day, roadway type, weather).

 Our FDE & Driver Rehabilitation programs are also used to determine and develop functional driving ability for clients experiencing driving anxiety or phobia.
 Through the use of progressive exposure, psychosocial barriers that impact driving performance are addressed.
 By grading exposure to triggers including driving maneuvers, contexts (e.g., weather, traffic) and locations (e.g., work, community), driving ability and tolerance is developed.
 OTs liaise with the client’s mental health professional and physician to ensure a safe, timely and effective program.

 Individualized assessment for vehicle access by driver or passenger is conducted to provide recommendations for safe and reliable vehicle access and storage of mobility devices.
 Solutions may include motorized ramps, transfer strategies and vehicle selection recommendations.

 Frequently Asked Questions - Clients

-Frequently Asked Questions - Clinicians Funders
+Frequently Asked Questions - Clinicians and Funders